sekyondaMeta/helion/docs/api/exceptions.md

 # Exceptions

-The `helion.exc` module provides a exception hierarchy for error handling and diagnostics.
+The `helion.exc` module provides an exception hierarchy for error handling and diagnostics.

 ```{eval-rst}
 .. currentmodule:: helion.exc